- Listen to our monthly AppSec Stats Flash podcast

 Improper Input Handling is the term used to describe functions such as validation, sanitization, filtering, or encoding and/or decoding of input data.
 Improper Input Handling is a leading cause of critical vulnerabilities that exist in today’s systems and applications.

-The root cause of Improper Input Handling is the application trusting, rather than validating, data inputs.
-One of the key aspects of input handling is validating that the input satisfies a certain criteria.
-All inputs should be considered untrusted as they can come from a variety of mechanisms and be transferred in various formats.
+The root cause of Improper Input Handling is the application trusting rather than validating data inputs.
+One of the critical aspects of input handling is validating that the information satisfies specific criteria.
+All inputs should be considered untrusted as they can come from various mechanisms and be transferred in multiple formats.

-For proper validation, it is important to identify the form and type of data that is acceptable and expected by the application.
-This is required to accurately define restrictions and avoid Improper Input Handling attacks.
+For proper validation, it is essential to identify the form and type of data acceptable and expected by the application.
+This is required to define restrictions and avoid Improper Input Handling attacks accurately.